 Today you'll head for the South Island’s largest ski field, Treble Cone.
 It boasts the longest vertical rise, at 700 metres, compliments of a leg-burning 4km downhill run.
 With two basins to explore, The Saddle and Home Basins, it's no wonder that Treble Cone has become famous for its long, uncrowded, groomed slopes.

 Treble Cone’s position and elevation provide the most amazing views of Lake Wanaka.
-If you're a first timer on the snow, Treble Cone offers ‘Nice ‘n’ Easy’ beginner surface lift tickets for free.
+If you're a first timer on the snow, Treble Cone offers small group lessons with a qualified instructor, ensuring your progress.

 This morning you'll depart Wanaka and travel back to Queenstown.